aangit/ITBC/section_I/week_1/home_work_1/README.md

 # Prove that the following formulas are tautologies, using Python logical operators.
-# Display the results to the user on standard output.
+\Display the results to the user on standard output.
-# A tautology is an expression in propositional logic that is true for
-# every possible combination of truth values of its variables
+A tautology is an expression in propositional logic that is true for every possible combination of truth values of itsmvariables

 # p→(p∨q)
 # ¬(¬p ∧ q)↔(p∨¬q)